 Monensin Sodium, USP is a naturally occurring ionophore, used as a nonhormonal growth promoter and coccidiostat.
-It is a polyether antibiotic used against Gram-negative bacteria and has antiparasitic activity for dystentery prevention.
+It is a polyether antibiotic used against Gram-negative bacteria and has antiparasitic activity.

 Monensin Sodium Salt is soluble in chloroform, methanol, and other organic solvents and slightly soluble in water.

 This product is considered a dangerous good.
 Quantities above 1 g may be subject to additional shipping fees.
 Please contact us for questions.

 |Mechanism of Action||As an ionophore, Monensin can disrupt the natural ion gradients such as Ca2+, Mg2+, K+ and Na+, and affect transmembrane ion transport.|

 |Eukaryotic Cell Culture Applications||Liver microsomes were used to study the P-450 isoenzymes involved in the biotransformation of the ionophore Monensin and how it may be affected by chemotherapeutic agents.
 Results suggest that P-450 3A can play an important role in the oxidative metabolism of Monensin (Nebbia et al, 1999).|

 |Solubility||Soluble in chloroform, methanol, and other organic solvents.
 Slightly soluble in water.|

 Aowicki D and Huczyński A (2013) Structure and antimicrobial properties of Monensin A and its derivatives: Summary of the achievements.
 Biomed Res Int.
 2013:742149 PMID 23509771